maptiler/maptiler-sdk-js/readme.md

 Read more about bounded static maps on our official [API documentation](https://docs.maptiler.com/cloud/api/static-maps/#auto-fitted-image).

 ## 🏔️ Elevation
-With the elevation API, it's possible to get the elevation in metter from any location.
-It's possible to lookup and compute elevation for a single location, to provide a batch of points, from a GeoJSON LineString or from a GeoJSON MultiLineString!
+With the elevation API, it's possible to get the elevation in meters from any location.
+It's possible to lookup and compute elevation for a single location, to provide a batch of points, from a GeoJSON LineString or a GeoJSON MultiLineString!

 > ℹ️ Under the hood, the elevation API is fueled by MapTiler Cloud's **RGB Terrain** raster tileset, which is a composite of many high-resolution DEMs from all over the world, currated and processed by our geodata team!
 The same dataset is also fueling our SDK's elevation (3D terrain) and the hillshading we use in many of our styles.